fiftydinar/gidro-os/README.md

 - Grapejuice (Roblox)

 Optional config:
-- Hide GRUB text output on boot
+- Hide GRUB text output on boot (available in yafti & just)
-- Hide close button from windows (useful for mouses which have a special key for closing applications window)
+- Hide close button from windows - useful for mouses which have a special key for closing applications window (available in yafti & just)
-- Steam silent auto-start on boot
+- Steam silent auto-start on boot (can be enabled in jdSimpleAutostart)
-- Discord silent auto-start on boot
+- Discord silent auto-start on boot (can be enabled in jdSimpleAutostart)

 Settings applied by default:
 - Enabled Vulkan support for AMD GCN 1.0 & GCN 2.0 GPUs (HD 7000/HD 8000 series)